Blogs

 Analysis

-Challenges and possible complications
+Challenges and potential complications

 The Economics will be another element core topic.
-With a Brexit that could damage the European Economics or cause a slowdown.
+With a Brexit that could damage the Economics or cause a slowdown.

 Conclusion